sdiehl/wiwinwlh/tutorial.md

 In the expression: escape (\ a -> x)
 ```

-This can be used for our advantage, for example the ST monad uses a second rank
+This can actually be used for our advantage to enforce several types of
+invariants about scope and use of specific type variables.
+For example the ST
-type to prevent the capture of references between ST monads with separate state
+monad uses a second rank type to prevent the capture of references between ST
-threads where the ``s`` type variable is bound within a rank-2 type.
+monads with separate state threads where the ``s`` type variable is bound within
+a rank-2 type and cannot escape, statically guaranteeing that the implementation
+details of the ST internals can't leak out and thus ensuring it's referential
+transparency.

 Existential Quantification
 --------------------------